Bam! Adebayo’s block helps Heat win Game 1 over Celtics

 The Celtics tied it before the clock even started again.
 Derrick Jones Jr. was called for an away-from-the-play foul while Miami defended the inbounds pass, a call where the Heat argued to no avail that he got shoved instead.
 Tatum went to the line, tied the game with the free throw, and Boston all of a sudden went from needing a score to being able to run out the clock.

-Miami wanted a traveling call when Tatum got the ball with about 7 seconds left.
-His 3-pointer was short, and to overtime they went.
+Tatum’s 3-point try at the end of regulation was short, and to overtime they went.

-Boston started fast by running out to a 24-11 lead, only to see Miami slow the Celtics down by going to plenty of zone and getting enough stops to allow their offense to start clawing back.
-The Heat scored 37 points in a 10-minute span of the second quarter — and the teams went into halftime knotted at 55.

-The biggest Heat lead of the second half came early in the third, 61-56, after Butler got a short hook to fall.
+“Made a hell of a block,” Adebayo said.
+“That doesn’t dictate the series, though.
+We’re only up 1-0.”

 TIP-INS